-This topic contains 26 replies, has 1 voice, and was last updated by Q 5 months, 4 weeks ago.
+- This topic has 26 replies, 1 voice, and was last updated 9 months ago by Q.

 I don’t know if this is a recent development, but after a 15 year hiatus, I find the current incarnation of the BoR a puzzling development: I have been asked to participate in numerous BoRs this fall and, on reading ambiguous official BSA writings, I am told that the BoR is not an occasion to retest prior knowledge because that is done in the Scoutmaster’s Conference.
 As a 30 year instructional design veteran and an evaluation and testing professional, I have big problems with this logic.
 If we cannot sample required knowledge, particularly in the first 3 ranks, then what is the point of the BoR?
 The Scoutmaster is suppose to test the Scout’s content knowledge prior to the BoR.
 This is instructionally dubious, at best.
 Does the SM really have that kind of time?
 Further, the BoR is suppose to ask affective and attitudinal questions about how the Scout “feels” about things.
 Who knows the inner Scout better, the SM or the BoR?
 The SM, of course.
 I believe the SM should be asking the affective questions and gauging attitudes and motivations while the BoR inspects the uniform and addresses the “nuts and bolts” of the rank requirements.
 The way it is now, the BoR is a pointless exercise to instill confidence and purpose into the Scout, a task performed much better by patrol members and Scoutmasters.
 I believe it has evolved into a trivial exercise.
 What am I missing?

 December 17, 2015 at 11:11 pm #48688Randall ReedGuest